swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-17-train-the-model-on-a-kubernetes-pod.md

 Jobs in a CI/CD workflow are executed on applications known as runners.
-These can be physical servers, virtual machines, or container images, and may operate on a public cloud, like the GitHub runner used for our workflow so far, or on-premises within your own infrastructure.
+These can be physical servers, virtual machines, or container images, and may operate on a public cloud, like the runner used for our workflow so far, or on-premises within your own infrastructure.

 We will create a custom container image for a self-hosted runner and deploy it on our Kubernetes cluster on Google Cloud.
 The runner listens for jobs from